friendly-bits/geoip-shell/README.md

   **NOTE:** If the install script says that your shell is incompatible but you have another compatible shell installed, use it instead of `sh` to call the -install script.
 For example: `dash geoip-shell-install.sh`.
 Check out [Pre-Requisites](#pre-requisites) for a list of compatible shells.
 If you don't have one of these installed, use your package manager to install one (you don't need to make it your default shell).

 **5)** Unless you installed in non-interactive mode, the install script will suggest you to configure geoip-shell.
-If you type in `y`, geoip-shell will ask you several questions, then initiate download and application of the ip lists.
+If you type in `y`, geoip-shell will ask you several questions, then initiate download and application of the IP lists.

 ## **Initial setup**